Is it okay to joke about cancer

-She’s stealing my shtick
+Tig Notaro is stealing my shtick

 I was perhaps more intrigued than most by Notaro’s comedy cancer story because I also do comedy about cancer.
 I’ve had it twice, so I can.
 First at 11, second at 22.
 At 33 I plan on exploding at a party of friends and loved ones, just to really drive the point home.
 My first, uncharitable, thought upon hearing about Notaro’s set was, ‘She’s stealing my shtick!’, followed by a ten-minute journey into a void made from pure guilt.
 Cancer doesn’t offer you an escape from pettiness, just a better excuse for it.

 When I was diagnosed with cancer for a second time in November 2007 I had just performed my third set of stand-up.
-Unlike Notaro, a veteran of 15 years by the time she took on this most taboo of topics, I had little idea what I was doing on stage and even less of an idea as to what the underlying mechanics of comedy were.
+Unlike Tig Notaro, a veteran of 15 years, by the time she took on this most taboo of topics, I had little idea what I was doing on stage and even less of an idea as to what the underlying mechanics of comedy were.

 Laughter is one of our most common forms of communication: if also one of our least understood.
 This is in part due to the elusive, subjective nature of comedy.
-People like what they like, and they don’t what they don’t.
+People like what they like, and they don’t like what they don’t.
 You can’t explain to someone why a joke is funny if they haven’t found it instinctively funny.
 As the legendary humorist E.B.
-White once said, analyzing comedy is like dissecting a frog – nobody cares what you discover and it kills the frog.
+White once said, analyzing comedy is like dissecting a frog – nobody cares what you discover, and it kills the frog.